 We will arrange a zoom meeting for potential volunteers to discuss how this will work in practice.
 If you want to consider joining the team and would like more information (without committing yourself) please email me: email@example.com

 Leigh Sidaway, General Manager

-Details as to the apiary meetings this summer will be provided as soon as possible.
+Details as to the apiary meetings this autumn and winter will be provided as soon as possible.
 Obviously much will depend on the status of Covid-19 and what degree of social interaction can take place.

 See the link below for a summary of the various varroa treatments available as compiled by Peter Woodward